Ultimate Ada Real Estate Investing Guide for 2026

 Mortgage Note Investing

-Acquiring mortgage notes (loans) pays off when the note can be purchased for less than the face value.
-When this occurs, the note investor becomes the borrower’s mortgage lender.
+Purchasing mortgage notes (loans) pays off when the mortgage note can be acquired for less than the face value.
+The client makes subsequent mortgage payments to the note investor who is now their current mortgage lender.

 Foreclosure Rates